-- Describe how executive leadership of the institution (president, chancellor, provost, chief diversity officer, trustees, etc.) explicitly promotes community engagement as a priority.
-(Maximum word count of 500 words) - 2.
-Provide a letter from the president/chancellor or provost (vice president for Academic Affairs) that includes the following: (Maximum word count of 500 words.) - Their perception of where community engagement fits into their leadership of the institution - A description of community engagement's relationship to the institution's core academic identity, strategic direction, and practices - How community engagement is institutionalized for sustainability in the institution
+1. Specify changes in executive leadership since your last classification and the implications of those changes for community engagement.
+(Maximum word count of 500 words)

+2. Provide a letter from the president/chancellor or provost (vice president for Academic Affairs) that includes the following: (Maximum word count of 500 words)

+- Their perception of where community engagement fits into their leadership of the institution - Community engagement's relationship to the institution's core academic identity, strategic direction, and practices - How community engagement is institutionalized for sustainability in the institution engagement.
+In the grid below, provide two excerpts from the relevant documents and up to two web links to the full document if it exists.

-Please either copy and paste the text of the letter in the following textbox or upload a PDF copy of the letter below:
+Please either copy and paste the text of the letter in the following textbox or upload a PDF copy of the letter below.